Pipoderoso/PicsOrganizer/README.md

 ## Progress

 - [x] Method for reading exif-data from images
-- [ ] Method for organizing images
+- [x] Method for organizing images
-- [ ] Method for creating directories and relocating images
+- [x] Method for creating directories and relocating images
+- [ ] Polish code
 - [ ] UI for the program